DSA-MLOPS/DSAA6000I/README.md

 # DSA 6000I: Large Language Models (LLMs) and LLM Ops

+## Co-instructors
+* Sung Kim
+* Jungwoo Ha

 ## Course Overview:
 This course will provide students with a comprehensive understanding of Large Language Models (LLMs) and their practical applications in a production environment, using LLM Ops methodology.
 We will explore the latest developments in LLMs and LLM Ops, as well as hands-on training in developing, deploying, and evaluating LLMs.
-The course will be co-taught by Sung Kim and Jungwoo Ha.

 ## Potential Project Topics:
 Students will work on individual or group projects that involve the development or evaluation of LLMs in a production environment.
 Here are 4 potential project topics: